frc-862/installers-old/README.md

 ## Local side

-Assuming you ran one of the install scripts, you should have a .gradle folder in your home directory, (~ for both Linux and Powershell).
+Assuming you ran one of the install scripts, you should have a `.gradle/` folder in your home directory, (~ for both Linux and Powershell).
 Navigate into the folder and open the file `gradle.properties` in your favorite text editor. (it's ok if it's not there, just create a new file with the same name).

 Then, add these two lines into `gradle.properties`
 ```bash